 By Paul W. Wilson

 Property taxes are decided collectively by school boards, town boards, legislators, and councils.
 The tax rate is set by collating the amount of funds an area needs.
 This is then divided by the “total taxable” assessed value of the area.
-The tax an individual pays is computed by multiplying the tax rate by the assessed value of your property and then deducting any applicable exceptions.
-Property taxes are at an all time high.
-Studies indicate that they have increased more than 35% in five years.
+The tax an individual pays is computed by multiplying the tax rate by the assessed value of your property and then deducting any applicable exceptions. how to cut property taxes are at an all-time high.
+Studies indicate that they have increased by more than 35% in five years.

 Property is assessed by determining property costs in any given area.
 Property is valued by studying: the current sale price of properties in the area, costs to be incurred to replace the property, potential realization of property if it is rented, sold, or gifted, and the historical value of a property.

 There are a few ways in which you could save on taxes:

 1. Check if the state you reside in is offering any rebates.
 For example, a money back rebate, energy rebate, capping of taxes, or home owners rebate where under certain conditions you may be eligible to claim a rebate.

 2. Ensure that the property is assessed right.
 This will ensure that you do not have to pay excess taxes.
 Assert your right to check you assessment report ensure that there are no miscalculations, mistakes, or assumptions.
 If in any doubt, do put in an appeal.
 According to statistics, almost 50% of the cases win some relief.

 3. Check all exemptions allowed according to the law.